chalant/ft_transcendence/README.md

 - User profiles display stats, such as wins and losses.
 - Each user has a Match History including 1v1 games, dates, and relevant details, accessible to logged-in users.
 - remote authentication is integrated with OAuth and available to '42' members.
--
 ![Screenshot (71)](https://github.com/user-attachments/assets/ce50d88a-9026-4449-8f26-a6fa38386b98)
 ![Screenshot (74)](https://github.com/user-attachments/assets/0c3aaef3-c392-4084-9be6-df59b370103e)

 ## Games
 Games can be played locally on one computer or remotely between users.
 You can play a quick match or join a tournament.
-Both games run server-side.
+Both Pong and Snake run server-side.

 #### Pong:
 Choice between a classic 2D scheme or 3D visuals.